Coronavirus (COVID-19) Update on City of Windsor Services

 Masks/Face Coverings

 The municipal mask by-law has been lifted as of March 21, 2022, and masks are no longer required in most municipal buildings.
-Mandatory masking requirements will remain in effect for select settings, such as public transit, health care settings, long-term care homes, and congregate care settings.
+Mandatory masking requirements will remain in effect for select settings, such as health care settings, long-term care homes, and congregate care settings.

 COVID-19 General Information